tiangolo/uwsgi-nginx-flask-docker/README.md

 If you go to your Docker container URL you should see your app, and you should be able to modify files in `./app/static/` and see those changes reflected in your browser just by reloading.

-...but, as uWSGI loads your whole Python Flask application once it starts, you won't be able to edit your Python Flask code and see the changes reflected.
+...but, as uWSGI loads your whole Python Flask web application once it starts, you won't be able to edit your Python Flask code and see the changes reflected.

 To be able to (temporarily) debug your Python Flask code live, you can run your container overriding the default command (that starts Supervisord which in turn starts uWSGI and Nginx) and run your application directly with `python`, in debug mode.